w3f/polkadot-wiki/docs/learn/learn-guides-polkadot-opengov.md

 :::info

-Anybody can cancel a referendum, given the referendum is ongoing (i.e., anywhere between Lead-in and voting/confirmation period).
+Anybody can cancel an ongoing referendum (i.e., a referendum that is either within the Lead-in or voting/confirmation period).
 For more information about referenda timeline in Polkadot OpenGov see the [dedicated page](../learn/learn-polkadot-opengov.md#referenda-timeline).